-Reporting systems for associations & networks: Together for more patient safety
+Reporting systems for associations and associations: Working together for more patient safety

-Reporting systems for associations & networks: Together for more patient safety
+Reporting systems for associations and associations: Working together for more patient safety

-Reporting systems for associations & networks: Together for more patient safety
+Reporting systems for associations and associations: Working together for more patient safety

 Improved patient safety

-Through the systematic recording and analysis of incidents, weaknesses can be identified, and measures can be taken to improve patient safety.
-A shared reporting system makes it possible to recognize industry-wide trends and develop targeted preventive measures.
+Through the systematic recording and analysis of incidents, weak points can be identified and measures taken to improve patient safety.
+A common reporting system makes it possible to identify industry-wide trends and develop targeted prevention measures.

-Reporting systems create a positive error culture in which mistakes are not seen as failures, but as learning opportunities.
-By sharing experiences, associations and networks can learn from each other and continuously improve their processes.
+Reporting systems create a positive error culture in which mistakes are not seen as failures but as learning opportunities.
+By exchanging experiences, associations and associations can learn from each other and continuously improve their processes.

 Evidence-based decisions

-The data recorded in reporting systems provide a solid basis for evidence-based decisions.
-They make it possible to evaluate the effectiveness of measures and continuously improve the quality of care.
+The data collected in reporting systems form a sound basis for evidence-based decisions.
+They make it possible to evaluate the effectiveness of measures and to continuously increase the quality of care.

 Benefits for associations & networks